Story | Xie Yihui, Staff Editor

 Other crucial data such as race is not well measured.
 Ms. Seah explained that the race-related questions are not consistent across the three channels through which students can apply to the college—Common Application with Yale-NUS or Yale University or directly through the Yale-NUS website.

-In the Common Application, students are asked to declare their race using terminologies from United States (White American, Black or African American, Native Americans and Alaska Native, Asian American), whereas the Yale-NUS website asks students to declare along the Chinese, Malay, Indian, Others model established and institutionalized by the Singapore government (Figure 6 and 7).
+In the Common Application, students are asked to declare their race using terminologies from United States (White American, Black or African American, Native Americans and Alaska Native, Asian American), whereas the Yale-NUS website asks students to declare along with the Chinese, Malay, Indian, Others model established and institutionalized by the Singapore government (Figure 6 and 7).
 Race questions are optional on both platforms.

-While the ethnic data is comprehensively monitored, Ms. Seah said that “we are very aware of the global conversation on race.
+While the ethnic data is not comprehensively monitored, Ms. Seah said that “we are very aware of the global conversation on race.
 When Admissions assess students, race is considered in the contexts of histories and social mobility in the country of residence as well as family background.”

-Speaking of the racial privileges in Singapore, Ms. Seah acknowledged that it is a “very difficult” challenge for Admissions to consider making steps towards confronting the inequities that have persisted for decades, such as working with “a wide range of schools in Singapore” and “ensure that students know that Yale-NUS exists and might be an option for them, regardless of socioeconomic background” supported by “robust financial aid policy supports this approach.”
+Speaking of the racial privileges in Singapore, Ms. Seah acknowledged that it is a “very difficult” challenge for Admissions to consider taking steps towards confronting the inequities that have persisted for decades, such as working with “a wide range of schools in Singapore” and “ensure that students know that Yale-NUS exists and might be an option for them, regardless of socioeconomic background” supported by “robust financial aid policy supports this approach.”

 “We also provide professional development with no charge, to educators and teachers, to enhance the support they provide to students in the college search,” she said.